grayclhn/smooth_irf/README.md

 Errors and contact information
 ------------------------------

-Please let me know if you find errors.
+Please let us know if you find errors.
 You can email
 <gcalhoun@iastate.edu> or file an issue at
 <https://git.ece.iastate.edu/gcalhoun/smooth_irf/issues>.
 Thanks!